camillesteux/structurechimpanzees/README.md

 This repository consists of the following directories:
 - R_codes : codes used to make the figures that appear in the paper
 - general_model_mscommands : ms commands (Hudson 2002) corresponding to the general structured tree model shown in Figure 7 of the paper for different values of splitting times
-- simulated_genomic_stats : scripts used to computed the genetic diversity and the genetic differentiation of the genomic simulated data (simulated with ms using the ms commands mentioned above)
+- simulated_genomic_stats : scripts used to compute the genetic diversity and the genetic differentiation of the genomic simulated data (simulated with ms using the ms commands mentioned above)
-- snif_inference : parameter files used to run SNIF (Arredondo et al. 2021) on the empirical PSMC curves of chimpanzees (curves retrieved from Prado Martinez et al. 2013)
+- snif_inference : parameter files used to run SNIF (Arredondo et al. 2021) on the empirical PSMC curves of chimpanzees (curves from Prado Martinez et al. 2013)
-- snif_validationstep: parameter files used to run SNIF on the simulated T2 and simulated PSMC under the inferred models
+- snif_validationstep: parameter files used for the "validation step" to run SNIF on the simulated T2 and simulated PSMC under the inferred models

 28/08/25 : Scripts used for the admixture part will be uploaded soon.